NaifZaghmout/World-Cup-Winner-2022/README.md

 ##  Footer

-- all the pages have a footer with socail media icons Facebook , YouTube , Instagram with red background all icons open in a new tab
+- All the pages have a Footer with socail media icons Facebook , YouTube , Instagram with red background all icons open in a new tab

 ![Screenshot (58)](https://github.com/NaifZaghmout/World-Cup-Winner-2022/assets/131189190/eb67971c-77b5-4a97-974d-ef39559a2dd9)